On the sectional category of subgroup inclusions and Adamson cohomology theory: Introduction

 A problem that has fuelled much of $\tc$-related work is the characterization of topological complexity of Eilenberg--MacLane $K(\pi,1)$ spaces.
 Given that topological complexity is invariant under homotopy equivalence and that the homotopy type of a $K(\pi,1)$ space is determined by $\pi$, it is common to define $\tc(\pi)$ as $\tc\big(K(\pi,1)\big)$.
 Farber \cite{Farber06b} asked whether one can express $\tc(\pi)$ in terms of algebraic properties of $\pi$.
 This question is motivated by a phenomenon that occurs for Lusternik--Schnirelmann category of $K(\pi,1)$ spaces, recorded in a celebrated paper of Eilenberg and Ganea~\cite{EG65}.
 Leaving certain fringe cases aside, their result states that $\cat\big(K(\pi,1)\big) = \cd\,\pi$, where $\cd\,\pi$ stands for the \textit{cohomological dimension} of $\pi$, i.e. the length of the shortest possible projective $\mathbb{Z}[\pi]$-resolution of the trivial $\mathbb{Z}[\pi]$-module $\mathbb{Z}$ or, equivalently, the greatest integer $n \geq 0$ such that $H^n(\pi, M) \neq 0$ for some $\mathbb{Z}[\pi]$-module~$M$.

 Up until recently, any progress in this context was mostly related to a specific choice of a family of groups: choose a family of groups, then use its characteristic features (e.g. a particularly well understood cohomology ring or a specific subgroup structure) to deduce, or at least estimate, topological complexity of its members.
 Perhaps the most comprehensive result in this direction was obtained by Farber and Mescher~\cite{FarberMes}.
 They proved that if a group $\pi$ is hyperbolic in the sense of Gromov and it admits a compact model of a $K(\pi,1)$ space, then its topological complexity is equal to either $\cd\,(\pi\times \pi)$ or $\cd\,(\pi\times \pi)-1$.
+Continuing on that line of thought, Dranishnikov in \cite{Dranish20} improved that estimation by showing that, when $\pi$ is hyperbolic, $\tc(\pi) = \cd(\pi \times \pi) = 2 \cd(\pi)$.
+Further on, very recently Li \cite{Li20} showed a generalization of this for certain toral relatively hyperbolic groups.
 However, in a recent breakthrough, Farber, Grant, Lupton and Oprea \cite{FGLO17} related $\tc(\pi)$ to invariants coming from equivariant Bredon cohomology.
 More specifically, they proved that

 where $\cd_{\langle\Delta_\pi\rangle} (\pi\times \pi)$ denotes the cohomological dimension of $\pi\times \pi$ with respect to the family of subgroups of~$\pi \times \pi$ ``generated by'' the diagonal subgroup $\Delta_\pi$.
 This number can be seen as the smallest possible dimension of $E_{\langle\Delta_{\pi}\rangle}(\pi \times \pi)$, the classifying space for $(\pi \times\pi)$-actions with isotropy groups in the family $\langle\Delta_{\pi}\rangle$.
 (See Subsections \ref{sect:secat_characterization} and \ref{sect:AdamsonvsBredon} for details.)